NOTE: The service was closed on 21 July 2015. Please use the ABI Tracker project instead.

-Upstream Tracker is a tool for monitoring and analyzing upstream API/ABI changes in C/C++ and Java libraries (Live Demo).
-It is intended to automatically check all releases and development versions (from GIT, SVN, ...) of a variety of libraries for unintentional API breaks and critical run-time errors.
-The tool is able to automatically find, download and locally install new versions of libraries for the further in time analysis.
+Linux Upstream Tracker is a service for monitoring and analyzing API/ABI changes in C/C++ libraries.
+It is intended to automatically check all releases of libraries for unintentional API/ABI breaks and critical run-time errors.
+The tool is able to automatically find, download and locally install new versions of libraries for the further analysis.

-The service is based on the following tools: ABI Compliance Checker is used for tracking API changes in C/C++ libraries, Java API Compliance Checker is used for tracking API changes in Java libraries, API Sanity Checker is used for the automatic run-time unit testing and PkgDiff is used for tracking changes in source packages.
-The web-service regularly checks for new upstream releases (every day at 01:00 AM msk) of more than 600 libraries.
+The service is based on the following tools: ABI Compliance Checker is used for tracking API/ABI changes in C/C++ libraries, API Sanity Checker is used for the automatic run-time unit testing and PkgDiff is used for tracking changes in source packages.
+The tool regularly checks for new upstream releases of more than 700 libraries.

-The tool is intended for operating system maintainers to help in updating libraries and for software developers who are interested in ensuring backward compatibility and stability of the API.
+The tool is intended for Linux maintainers to help in updating libraries and for software developers who are interested in ensuring backward compatibility and stability of the API/ABI.